-- are paid out of fees of the Management Company or its agents and thus do not additionally impair the assets of the subfund: - are granted on the basis of objective criteria; - are granted to the same extent to all investors who meet the objective criteria equally and demand rebates; - increase the quality of the service for which the rebate is granted (e.g. by contributing to higher assets of the sub-fund that can lead to a more efficient management of the assets and a reduced liquidation probability of the sub-fund and/or a reduction of the fixed costs pro rate for all investors) and all investors bear their fair share of the sub-fund's fees and costs the total assets held by the investor in the share class of the sub-fund that qualifies for rebates;
+- are paid out of fees of the Management Company or its agents and thus do not additionally impair the assets of the sub-fund; - are granted on the basis of objective criteria; - are granted to the same extent to all investors who meet the objective criteria equally and demand rebates; - increase the quality of the service for which the rebate is granted (e.g. by contributing to higher assets of the sub-fund that can lead to a more efficient management of the assets and a reduced liquidation probability of the sub-fund and/or a reduction of the fixed costs pro rate for all investors) and all investors bear their fair share of the sub-fund's fees and costs.